monzey/darkrai/README.md

 ## Setup

-The repository currently contains only this documentation, but it is intended to be a Python package.
+The project is packaged using a standard `pyproject.toml`.
 To prepare a development environment:

 1. Ensure Python 3.11 or higher is installed.
 2. Create and activate a virtual environment: